Results of Active Remembering

 This speaks to obedience.
-Serving God faithfully in the present means knowing and doing what He desires because we know from our past that He always does what’s best for us and simply asks us to trust him in that journey.
-Serving God faithfully right now also speaks to faith, which often grows out of obedience as we gain more experience living in His consistently full grace.
+Serving God faithfully in the present means knowing and doing what he desires because we know from our past that he always does what’s best for us and simply asks us to trust him in that journey.
+Serving God faithfully right now also speaks to faith, which often grows out of obedience as we gain more experience living in his consistently full grace.

 “Behold, I will do a new thing; now it shall spring forth; shall you not know it?
 I will even make a way in the wilderness and rivers in the desert.”
 (Isaiah 43:19)

 Trust God for the future.